YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 In order to list the attributes of an item in a order significant for the moment I want to be able to drag and drop columns in the table so that the System would re-render the table with the new order.

-### 7.6.
-Issues data transfer between different projects
+### 7.6. items data transfer between different projects

 As the UI user of an issue-tracker instance
-In order to save be able to track my personal time usage between different projects and the different interdependancies I want to be able to move issues data from one project to another via the UI
+In order to save be able to track my personal time usage between different projects and the different interdependancies I want to be able to move items data from one project to another via the UI

 ### 7.7.
 Issues export to Google calendar